paineni/Projects/PDF_RAG_Application/README.md

 streamlit run app.py
 Embed PDFs

-Click "Document Embedding" in the UI to build the vector store.
+Click the "Document Embedding" button in the UI to create the FAISS vector store.

 Ask Questions

 Type any query.
-The app will retrieve document context, pass it to the LLM, and generate an answer.
+The app will:

+Retrieve relevant document chunks

+Pass them to the LLM

+Generate a grounded answer

 View Source Chunks

-Expand the result section to inspect similar document snippets used for answering.
+Expand the “Documents Similarity Search” section to inspect supporting document text.

 🔍 Example Use Cases
-Research paper assistant
+📚 Research paper assistant

-Resume Q&A bot
+📄 Resume Q&A bot

-Legal document helper
+⚖️ Legal document helper

-Company knowledge base search
+🏢 Company knowledge base search

 🤝 Contributing
-PRs and suggestions welcome!
+PRs and suggestions are welcome!
-Let’s improve this together!
+Let’s improve this together — from LLM integration to UI enhancements.